aryopg/PaperSummary/Recurrent Highway Networks/Recurrent Highway Networks.md

 ![alt text][fig-gct]

-GCT helps us understand the relationship between the entries of `R` and the possible locations of the eigenvalues of the Jacobian.
-Shifting the diagonal values `a_ii` shifts the possible locations of eigenvalues.
+GCT helps us understand the relationship between the entries of $R$ and the possible locations of the eigenvalues of the Jacobian.
+Shifting the diagonal values $a_ii$ shifts the possible locations of eigenvalues.
 Having large off-diagonal entries will allow for a large spread of eigenvalues.
-Small off-diagonal entries yield smaller radii and thus a more confined distribution of eigenvalues around the diagonal entries `a_ii`.
+Small off-diagonal entries yield smaller radii and thus a more confined distribution of eigenvalues around the diagonal entries $a_ii$.

 ### Recurrent Highway Networks

-RHN layer with recurrence depth of `L` is defined as:
+RHN layer with recurrence depth of $L$ is defined as:

 ![alt text][eq6]